taketime/ruby-tutorial/00-First-Test.md

     rails generate rspec:install

-Inside the newly created spec/spec_helper.rb, just under the other `require` statements, we'll add Capybara and the Sauce gem, and tell Capybara to use Sauce Labs for all tests (by default, it's only used for tests marked :type => :js):
+Inside the newly created spec/spec_helper.rb, just under the other `require` statements, we'll add Capybara and the Sauce gem, and tell Capybara to use Sauce Labs for all tests (by default, it's only used for tests marked :js => true):

 ```ruby
 require 'capybara/rails'